peaky76/pybet/README.md

 * Implied percentage, e.g. 40
 * Implied probability, e.g. 0.4

+For a basic guide to odds, please see [https://www.investopedia.com/articles/investing/042115/betting-basics-fractional-decimal-american-moneyline-odds.asp]

 Internally, the value of an Odds instance is stored as a Decimal, making decimal odds the effective default.
 Odds can be instantiated directly as decimals or via a class method, specifying the type of odds being instantiated from.
 Any Odds instance can then be output to any type with a to_{type} method, e.g.